In this section you can read about how the faculty manages the work environment and who to contact if you have views about your work environment.

 The role of health and safety representatives is to monitor and improve the work environment.
 According to the Work Environment Act, these representatives have the right in various ways to present your views about the work environment.
 The representatives are chosen by the staff members and students/department council respectively.
 Contact one of them if you have views about your work environment.

-The head of department or equivalent is responsible for the work environment at the department.
+You can also contact the head of department or equivalent, who is responsible for the work environment at the department.

 Local Health, Safety and Environment Committee (HSE)